International Institute of Green Finance

-The International Institute of Green Finance (IIGF) of the Central University of Finance and Economics (CUFE) (in Chinese: 中央财经大学绿色金融国际研究院) is a university-based research institute and an independent and non-profit think tank established in China in September 2016.
-The IIGF conducts research within a wide range of topics within green finance such as credit, bonds, insurance, carbon-trading, information disclosure, international financial institutions, as well as risk assessment.
+The International Institute of Green Finance (IIGF) is a Chinese university-based research institute focused on the green economy that is part of the Central University of Finance and Economics (CUFE).

+It organised as an independent not for profit think tank.
+The IIGF conducts research within a wide range of topics within green finance such as credit, bonds, insurance, carbon emission trading, information disclosure, international financial institutions, as well as risk assessment.
 The IIGF is specialized in Chinese green finance at national and local level and additionally conducts research on green finance internationally.

 The IIGF works with numerous stakeholders in green finance both within and outside China.
 Within China, the IIGF is an executive member of Green Finance Committee (GFC) of China Society for Finance and Banking and works with the People’s Bank of China, the Chinese Ministry of Finance, the National Development and Reform Commission, the Chinese Ministry of Environmental Protection, as well as with a number of national, regional and local government institutions, financial institutions, and research organizations.
 Internationally, the IIGF conducts joint research with organizations such as UNEP, UN PRI, the European Investment Bank, Cambridge University, and the International Institute for Sustainable Development.